 Decades of oil and gas production around the world have resulted in a decline of conventional resources, with the majority of them already subject to development.

-Vermilion uses “semi-conventional reservoirs” to describe reservoirs that – while requiring technology beyond pumping to bring hydrocarbons to the surface – can be accessed with significantly less intensive techniques than are required for full-scale unconventional production such as that of shale oil/gas production.
-As a result, these stimulations use a lower amount of pressure, water and other assorted products that are involved in those for unconventional reservoirs.
+Vermilion uses “semi-conventional reservoirs” to describe reservoirs that – while requiring technology beyond pumping to bring hydrocarbons to the surface – can be accessed with significantly less intensive techniques than are required for full-scale unconventional production such as that of shale oil or gas production.
+These stimulations use a lower amount of pressure, water and other assorted products than those needed for unconventional reservoirs.
 Approximately one third of Vermilion’s production comes from this reservoir type.

 Unconventional or “tight” deposits are usually classified as shale, siltstone or carbonates that are rich in mature organic matter, complex mineral compositions, laminated structures and tight storage space.
 They generally have ultra-low permeability and low porosity that prevent the hydrocarbons from flowing naturally through the rock.
 This means that the hydrocarbons don’t form easily accessible pools that can be produced at the surface.